kapilsuriya23/OIBSIP_WebDevelopment-and-Design_tasks/README.md

 # 🌐 Oasis Infobyte Internship – Web Development & Designing

 This repository contains the completed tasks from my **Web Development and Designing Internship** at **Oasis Infobyte**.
-Each task showcases a practical project built using HTML, CSS, and JavaScript to strengthen front-end development and UI/UX design skills.
+Each task showcases a practical project built using HTML, CSS, and JavaScript to strengthen front-end development and design.

 ---